 Compare EY vs Robert Walters BETASee how working at EY vs. Robert Walters compares on a variety of workplace factors.
 By comparing employers on employee ratings, salaries, reviews, pros/cons, job openings and more, you'll feel one step ahead of the rest.
 All salaries and reviews are posted by employees working at EY vs. Robert Walters.
 Learn more about each company and apply to jobs near you.

-- Robert Walters scored higher in 9 areas: Overall Rating, Career Opportunities, Compensation & Benefits, Work-life balance, Senior Management, Culture & Values, CEO Approval, % Recommend to a friend and Positive Business Outlook.
+- Robert Walters scored higher in 7 areas: Career Opportunities, Compensation & Benefits, Senior Management, Culture & Values, CEO Approval, % Recommend to a friend and Positive Business Outlook.

 What Employees Say